CAYM MENTORING STORIES

 It can’t be an easy decision to mentor a hurting girl when you have five boys in your own home.
 Pam made a sacrifice that brought hope into Nicki’s teenage years and led her into a relationship that will provide hope for the rest of her life and beyond.

-Shepherd Christian Community sits in the middle of the poorest area of Indianapolis, a city where the poverty rate has nearly doubled since 2000.
+Shepherd Christian Community sits in the middle of the most struggling community of Indianapolis, a city where the poverty rate has nearly doubled since 2000.
 This Nazarene church has a congregation made up mostly of impoverished families in the area.
 Their innovative programs include an elementary school that helps youth who would otherwise attend underperforming schools served by an overwhelmed staff.
 They realized that the youth in the school and in the community needed more.
 Kids growing up without two healthy parents need mentors, especially when faced with multi-generational poverty.

 One of the critical factors in breaking the cycle of poverty is when people find they have something to give to others.
 Before getting a mentor, Jayzon would frequently avoid any tasks beyond the basics needed to survive.
 After getting a mentor through Shepherd, he set a goal to be more compassionate and more aware of the needs of his neighborhood.
 But what could one teenager do in a poor, decaying community?